Wall Ball 2018

 |Facebook Art Page URL:||www.facebook.com/HinkleArt|

 Abigail (Abby) Birhanu is an artist and art teacher currently living in St. Louis, Missouri.
 She moved to the United States at the age of nine from Addis Ababa, Ethiopia.
 She received a BFA in Art Education from the University of Missouri-St. Louis in 2006 and is currently working on a master’s degree from Webster University in Applied Education Psychology.

 Today, Abby continues to make art while teaching.
 She has prospects of sharing her work with her native country and getting involved in programs in which the arts are used as an enrichment tool to help develop communities both in the United States and abroad.

+wall ball Bio: I am a native Iowan, born and raised in the Cedar Rapids area.
+I have lived in Saint Louis, Missouri since 1991.
+From a very early age I have been involved in art, music and theatre.
+As a self-taught artist, I have found myself reaching beyond my original love of pencil and charcoal drawing, experimenting in a variety of mediums and working with as many materials as possible.
 Drawing on a number of motivators, I am currently working predominantly in mixed media with encaustics.
 My work meshes the ancient technique of encaustic with varied objects and figures to create images that I find strikingly lyrical, both emotionally and intellectually.